MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/about-admin-roles.md

 A partner can assign these roles:

-- Full administration, which has privileges equivalent to a global admin, with the exception of managing MFA functionality through the Partner Center.
+- Full administration, which has privileges equivalent to a global admin, with the exception of managing multi-factor authentication through the Partner Center.

 - Limited administration, which has privileges equivalent to a helpdesk admin.